Sodium nitrate supports the smoldering of paper

 Finally, there might not be enough sodium nitrite solution applied on the paper.
 Try to outline your figure again or start your drawing over on a clear piece of paper and use plenty of solution.
 In any case, remember to dry the paper thoroughly.

-- Moisten a cotton swab with 3–4 drops of 5M sodium nitrate NaNO3 solution.
+- Dip a cotton swab in the liquid.
 With the moistened tip, draw a line starting from the edge of the sheet.

 - Remove protective gloves.
 Place a candle onto the solid fuel stove and light it.
 Cover the burner with the flame diffuser and a piece of foil on top.